Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope: Introduction

 \subsection{Structure of the paper.}

 The rest of the exposition is organized as follows: notation and key definitions are summarized in section \ref{section:topic2_notation}.
-In section \ref{section:topic2_formulation}, we explain the construction of the pivotal Slope estimator and state the theoretical guarantees related to its performance, along with the information-theoretic lower bounds.
+In section \ref{section:topic2_formulation}, we explain the main ideas leading to the definition of the pivotal Slope estimator and state the theoretical guarantees related to its performance, along with the information-theoretic lower bounds.
 This is followed by a discussion and comparison to existing results in section \ref{section:discussion}.
-Finally, proofs of the main results are presented in the Appendix.
+Finally, the proofs of the main results are presented in the appendix.